Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_multi_site/guide.en-gb.md

 - Use strong encryption for all VPN connections.
 - Ensure secure authentication methods are in place.
-- Limit access to Zerto and PCC management interfaces.
+- Limit access to Zerto and Managed vSphere management interfaces.
 - Regularly review logs and monitor for suspicious activity.
-- Keep Zerto and PCC software up to date with security patches.
+- Keep Zerto and Managed vSphere software up to date with security patches.

 ## Go further